Testing voice AI agents with DSPy signatures and auto-healing graphs

 iced LLM UI in Rust

-The main areas for human intervention where
+The main areas for human intervention were

 • tweaking imports and syntax, that weren’t worth the tokens,